Flávia Saraiva

-Junior career
+Gymnastics career

 2013

 Saraiva's first international competition was the Houston National Invitational, where she finished 10th in the all-around competition.
 In August she competed at the Junior South American Championships in Sogamoso, Colombia where she helped Brazil place first as a team.
 Individually she tied for gold in the all-around alongside Lorrane Oliveira, and won gold on balance beam and silver on floor exercise.

-In December Saraiva competed at the 2013 Gymnasiade in her own country where she helped her team win silver.
-Individually she won gold on floor exercise and balance beam and placed sixth on the uneven bars.
+In December Saraiva competed at the 2013 Gymnasiade in her own country, where she helped her team win silver.
+Individually, she won gold on floor exercise and balance beam and placed sixth on the uneven bars.

 2014

 Saraiva started her 2014 season by competing at the WOGA Classic in Plano, Texas.
-She placed first on balance beam, second with her team and fifth in the all-around.
+She placed first on balance beam, second with her team, and fifth in the all-around.
 In March, she competed at the Junior Pan American Championships, a qualifier meet for the Youth Olympic Games.
-There she had an outstanding meet, as she placed first in the all-around and on floor, second with the team and third on bars and beam.
+There she had an outstanding meet, as she placed first in the all-around and on floor, second with the team, and third on bars and beam.
 In August, she was crowned Brazilian National Junior Champion and added a bronze on beam to her medal haul.
 She replaced injured teammate Rebeca Andrade and competed at the 2014 Youth Olympic Games.
 She qualified to the all-around, balance beam, and floor exercise finals, where she medaled on all of them, winning silver in the all-around and on balance beam and gold on floor exercise.

-Senior career

 2015

 Saraiva made her senior international debut at the FIG World Challenge Cup in São Paulo.
 She won the floor exercise and got the silver medal on balance beam behind China's Shang Chunsong.

 At the Pan American Games, she took the bronze medal in the all-around behind Canada's Ellie Black and USA's Madison Desch.
 In the team competition, Brazil took bronze behind the US and Canada.

 2016

 Saraiva represented Brazil at the 2016 Rio Olympic Games.
 She helped the team qualify 5th into the team finals and individually qualified in 19th and 3rd into the individual all-around and balance beam finals, respectively.
 In the team final, Brazil placed 8th.
-Although she had originally qualified to the all-around final, she was replaced by Jade Barbosa so she could focus on the beam final.
+Although she had originally qualified for the all-around final, she was replaced by Jade Barbosa so she could focus on the beam final.
 In the balance beam final, Flavia was last to compete.
 After having several big wobbles, she placed 5th behind Marine Boyer of France (4th) and Simone Biles of the USA (3rd).